Characterizations of the projection bands and some order properties of the lattices of continuous functions: Introduction and preliminaries

 \begin{corollary} If $F$ is Archimedean, then bands are the pseudo-complemented elements of $\mathcal{I}_{F}$; they form a Boolean algebra, which is a meet-closed subset of $\mathcal{I}_{F}$.
 Projection bands are the complemented elements of $\mathcal{I}_{F}$; they form a Boolean algebra, which is a sublattice of $\mathcal{I}_{F}$. \end{corollary}

-\begin{remark} It is also well-known that $H\in \mathcal{I}_{F}$ is prime iff it is join-irreducible element of $\mathcal{I}_{F}$ (in fact in \cite{zl} it is taken as the definition).
+\begin{remark} It is also well-known that $H\in \mathcal{I}_{F}$ is prime if and only if it is join-irreducible element of $\mathcal{I}_{F}$ (in fact, in \cite{zl} it is taken as the definition).
 For a recent study of the properties of prime ideals of a vector lattice see e.g. \cite{kr}.
-Note that an ideal is maximal iff it is simultaneously prime and uniformly closed.
+Note that an ideal is maximal if and only if it is simultaneously prime and uniformly closed.
 Since both maximality and primeness are ``horizontal'' properties, it is natural to ask whether the same is true about uniform closeness, i.e. is it possible to find an intrinsic description of the subset of $\mathcal{I}_{F}$, which consists of uniformly closed ideals.
 Since these are precisely the ideals which produce Archimedean quotients (see \cite[Theorem 60.2]{zl}), this question is equivalent to the following: \end{remark}

 \begin{question} Is it possible to ascertain whether $F$ is Archimedean in terms of $\Io_{F}$? \end{question}

 \begin{corollary} \item[(i)] If $E$ and $J$ are ideals in $F$, then $\left(E\cap J\right)^{d}_{E}=E\cap J^{d}$, $\left(E\cap J\right)^{dd}_{E}=E\cap J^{dd}$ and $E^{dd}\cap J^{dd}=\left(E\cap J\right)^{dd}$. \item[(ii)] If $G,H\subset F_{+}$, then $G^{dd}\cap I\left(H\right)=\left\{g\wedge h,~ g\in G,~ h\in H\right\}^{dd}_{I\left(H\right)}$, and $G^{dd}\cap H^{dd}=\left\{g\wedge h,~ g\in G,~ h\in H\right\}^{dd}$.
 Also, $\left\{g\wedge h,~ g\in G,~ h\in H\right\}^{d}=\left(G^{dd}\cap H^{dd}\right)^{d}=G^{d}\vee_{\Bo_{F}} H^{d}$. \end{corollary} \begin{proof} (i) follows from Glivenko Theorem. (ii) follows from combining (i) with part (ii) of Proposition \ref{prin}. \end{proof}